fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 ### An aside about pausable computations

 Is it possible to pause an Observable?
-To answer this question, we must think about what an Observable is.
+To answer that question, we must think about what an Observable is.
 [Recall](/posts/2018/06/02/changing-state-over-time-without-mutation/#ii-a-new-kind-of-function)
 that Observables, like Generators, are both functions that produce one or more values.